OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # Summary

 The controls can be grouped along meta controls:
-1. Apply AI governance using (AIPROGRAM), e.g. ISO/IEC 42001 with attention point:
+1. Apply AI governance (AIPROGRAM), e.g. ISO/IEC 42001 with attention point:
     *	to also consider automated oversight, next to human oversight (OVERSIGHT)
 2. Apply **information security management** (SECPROGRAM), with AI attention points:
     * New assets: training/test data, input data, output data, model parameters, technical information about the model, and also code and configuration.
 This depends on if they represent important intellectual property, or if the data is sensitive, of if the data can help attackers to design an attack (DISCRETE).